 For some reason they did not change the master file number even though the contents was change.
-An example of this is that both short Tell Me and long Tell Me on the second side of the first Stones album has the same number, 6272
+An example of this is that both short Tell Me and long Tell Me on side two of the first Stones album has the same number, 6272

 2 – This is the running number of the Master Lacquer made in the lathe machine from the Master Tape.
 The higher number, the later Master Lacquer is used.

 A – This is the letter identifying the engineer who created the Master Lacquer and supervised the whole process up to the stampers.
 I have been able to get a confirmation on the names behind all letters used by Decca.
 The confirmation was given to me by one of the men who actually did the job, Mr L aka George Bettyes.
 This information has then been copied on to numerous internet sites.

 A = Guy Fletcher